fgh1999/FedTruthFinderImpl/README.md

 ### 🥳Automation

-Here we provide a [powershell](https://docs.microsoft.com/en-us/powershell/) script to automate above test process.
-You can copy the [script](./run_test.ps1) to a directory where also exists `config` directory and run it like this:
+Here we provide a [powershell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.1) script to automate above test process.
+You can copy the [script](./run_test.ps1) to a directory where exists `config` directory and run it like this:

 ```powershell
 ./run_test.ps1 6 200